National Estuary Program

 How may assistance be used?

-Section 320 authorizes issuance of assistance agreements used to meet Section 320 requirements to develop and implement CCMPs.
+Clean Water Act Section 320 authorizes issuance of assistance agreements used to meet requirements to develop and implement CCMPs.
 Annual workplans, which address priority actions in the CCMPs, lay out projects to be undertaken during the fiscal year.
 They are developed and approved by each management conference.
 Twenty-eight estuaries have been designated as estuaries of national significance; those 28 are: Long Island Sound Study, Puget Sound Partnership, Buzzards Bay National Estuary Program, Narragansett Bay Estuary Program, New York-New Jersey Harbor Estuary Program, Delaware Center for the Inland Bays, Sarasota Bay Estuary Program, Galveston Bay Estuary Program, Santa Monica Bay National Estuary Program, Albemarle-Pamlico National Estuary Partnership, San Francisco Estuary Partnership, Casco Bay Estuary Partnership, Massachusetts Bays National Estuary Program, Indian River Lagoon National Estuary Program, Tampa Bay Estuary Program, Peconic Estuary Program, San Juan Bay Estuary Partnership, Coastal Bend Bays and Estuaries Program, Tillamook Estuaries Partnership, the Barataria-Terrebonne National Estuary Program, Piscataqua Region Estuaries Partnership, Barnegat Bay Partnership, Maryland Coastal Bays Program, Charlotte Harbor National Estuary Program, Mobile Bay National Estuary Program, Morro Bay National Estuary Program, and Lower Columbia Estuary Partnership.
 NEPs and their partners carry out such actions as: (1) protecting and restoring habitat; (2) identifying research needs and conducting research as needed to obtain new data to address priority problems; (3) monitoring estuarine conditions to detect changes in water quality and condition of ecosystem resources; and (4) providing technical assistance to States and local communities to address impacts from nutrient over-enrichment, stormwater, sedimentation, toxics, pathogens, and aquatic invasive species; to assess vulnerability from climate change impacts; and to develop climate change adaptation strategies and tools.
+Assistance agreement awards under this program may involve or relate to geospatial information.
+Geospatial information is information that identifies the geographic location and characteristics of natural or constructed features or boundaries on the earth, or applications, tools, and hardware associated with the generation, maintenance, or distribution of such information.
+This information may be derived from, among other things, GPS, remote sensing, mapping, charting, and surveying technologies, or statistical data.
+Further information regarding geospatial information may be obtained by viewing the following website: Geospatial Resources at EPA (https://www.epa.gov/geospatial).
 Additionally, section 320 authorizes issuance of competitive assistance agreements to address urgent and challenging issues that threaten the ecological and economic well-being of coastal areas.
-The NEP Coastal Watersheds Grant is anticipated to fund one cooperative agreement to an intermediary organization to issue subawards to support projects that address urgent and challenging issues that threaten the ecological and economic well-being of coastal and estuarine areas.
-Issues in coastal areas include (1) extensive seagrass habitat losses resulting in significant impacts on fisheries and water quality; (2) recurring harmful algae blooms; (3) unusual marine mammal mortalities; (4) invasive exotic species that may threaten wastewater systems and cause other damage; (5) jellyfish proliferation limiting community access to water during peak tourism seasons; (6) flooding that may be related to sea level rise or wetland degradation or loss; (7) low dissolved oxygen conditions in estuarine waters and related nutrient management.
+Issues in coastal areas include: (1) Loss of key habitats resulting in significant impacts on fisheries and water quality such as seagrass, mangroves, tidal and freshwater wetlands, forested wetlands, kelp beds, shellfish beds, and coral reefs; (2) Recurring harmful algae blooms; (3) Unusual or unexplained marine mammal mortalities; (4) Proliferation or invasion of species that limit recreational uses, threaten wastewater systems, or cause other ecosystem damage; (5) Flooding and coastal erosion that may be related to sea level rise, changing precipitation, or salt marsh, seagrass, or wetland degradation or loss; (6) Impacts of nutrients and warmer water temperatures on aquatic life and coastal ecosystems, including low dissolved oxygen conditions in estuarine waters; and (7) Contaminants of emerging concern found in coastal and estuarine waters such as pharmaceuticals, personal care products, and microplastics.

 What are the requirements after being awarded this opportunity?